Sleepwalker | Fiction | Original Stories

-My husband and I have been married for nine years.
+My husband and I have been married for nineteen years.

-So, fast forward a year later and here we are.
+So, fast forward several years later and here we are.

 I talked to him again on Wednesday morning, but he didn’t remember anything.
 I asked him if he remembered anything weird about his dreams, but he never remembers his dreams, so he couldn’t help.
 I was getting really creeped out, and I was dreading the next night, but nothing happened that night.

 On Friday night, I found him on the stairs.

 We live in a split level home, so him getting to the stairs had me worried he was going to get badly hurt.
 I never had him go anywhere while he was sleepwalking besides flat surfaces, so I was really worried about him falling down the stairs.
 It also seemed like he was going somewhere in particular, so I was also curious about what was occurring.

 I talked to him on Saturday morning, and told him that I was going to stay up and follow him when he got up to make sure he stayed safe.
 I was wary of trying to stop him, because I’ve heard stories about sleepwalkers becoming violent if you try to wake them up, but I wasn’t going to let him get hurt either.